Pickleball Hand Signals—How to Use Them

 • Raising one arm with two fingers extended for a double bounce.

-• Crossing arms over your chest if you want to challenge a call from another player.
+• Crossing arms over your chest to challenge a call from another player.

 Knowing these simple pickleball hand signals can make playing this fun sport even more enjoyable!